 Employee Portion of Contingent Consideration Adjustment and Contingent Consideration Adjustment.
 At the conclusion of the second annual evaluation period for earn-out qualification as of November 26, 2012, the Company determined that it was more likely than not that the Sitrick Brincko Group would not exceed the target average EBITDA of \$11.3 million necessary for an earn-out payment in November 2013 and reduced the fair value of the estimated liability from \$33.4 million to zero, representing a non-cash favorable adjustment as reflected in the Company's Consolidated Statement of Operations for the year ended May 26, 2012 (\$20.4 million net of tax, including the employee portion adjustment discussed below).
-As of May 26, 2012, the Company has not altered its conclusion after updating its probability weighted assessment of various projected EBITDA scenarios for the remaining quarters in the earn-out period.
 In the prior fiscal year, the Company adjusted the estimated earn-out payment by \$25.9 million (\$15.6 million net of tax).
 In addition, in fiscal 2012, the Company also reversed its previously recorded estimate of \$500,000 for the employee portion of contingent consideration after determining that it is more likely than not that the earn-out contingent consideration will not be paid.
-As of May 26, 2012, the Company continues to believe it is more likely than not that no contingent consideration will be payable.
-In the event that the contingent consideration is not paid at the conclusion of the earn-out period, Mr. Brincko will be entitled to receive a cash payment of \$2,250,000, subject to his employment in good standing with the Company as defined.
-As a result of the Company's determination that it is more likely than not that the contingent consideration will not be earned, this amount will be recognized as a component of S, G & A over the remaining service period from the time it was estimated that no contingent consideration will be due.
 The estimate of the fair value of contingent consideration payable, including the employee portion, requires very subjective assumptions to be made of various potential operating result scenarios; significant increases in the future estimated EBITDA could result in an increase in the estimated fair value of the Sitrick Brincko Group contingent consideration and therefore materially affect the Company's future financial results and financial condition.

 Amortization and Depreciation Expense.
 Amortization of intangible assets decreased to \$3.4 million in fiscal 2012 from \$5.0 million in fiscal 2011.
 The decrease is the result of the completion of amortization on certain identifiable intangible assets.
-Based upon identified intangible assets recorded at May 26, 2012, the Company anticipates amortization expense related to identified intangible assets to approximate \$1.7 million during the fiscal year ending May 25, 2013.